The Angel on the High Street

 That July evening!

-When one of our number made the mistake
+and one of our number made the mistake

-“One man, one vote...”
+one man, one vote...”

 she hushed us all